rb-pro4-f19/MCU/docs/SYS.md

 <!-- ----------------------------------------------------------------------------------------- -->

 ## Usage
-A demonstration of the MOTOR class can be seen below:
+The `SYSTEM` class is to be called via CLI commands, such that a command table is populated with the appropriate commands.
+System operation is achieved by calling the `.operate()` method from a super-loop.
+A demonstration of the SYSTEM class can be seen below:

 ```cpp
 // WIP